AwsAlJumaily/COSC-5P77-Final-Assignment/README.md

 Note: this code requires the MNIST and Fashion_MNIST datasets from torchvision.
 Upon running main.py, they will automatically be downloaded if they are not present in the datasets folder.

 Run instructions:
-1. In main.py, set the desired "dataset" and "model_type variables", then run the file.
+1. In main.py, set the desired "dataset" and "model_type" variables, then run the file.